BlockchainCommons/bc-server/README.md

 - The `modules` folder in the root of the bc-server crate contains all modules.
 - A module is defined as a sub-crate of bc-server.
 Each modules corresponds to a bc-server crate `feature` and can be enabled/disabled.
   - Ref.
 [Specifying Dependencies](cargo/reference/specifying-dependencies.html#specifying-path-dependencies)
-- To create a `new-module` module, run `cargo init --template module/example modules/new-module.
+    <>
-- In modules, copy and rename the `example` directory.
+- In the `modules` directory, copy and rename the `example` directory.
-  - Rename `example/example.rs`
+  - Add dependencies to your module's Cargo.toml .
   - Ensure that you fill in the following required module functions in `example.rs`:
     - `make_routes()`: This function generates the routes that will be exposed by your module.
     - `start_server()`:
       - Put any startup code required by your module here e.g. initializing a database.
       - Check for and configure any required dependencies here.
-- In modules/mod.rs, change `mod example` to refer to the name of your module from the previous step.
-- Run `cargo add example-crate` and replace `example-crate` with the name(s) of the crate(s) that your module will use for its functionality.
-  - @todo Modules will be server crate `features` with all dependencies specified with the feature.
+- Add your module as a dependeny in `bc-server`'s [Cargo.toml](/Cargo.toml).

 ## Modules

 The following modules are implemented:

-- [x] bc-depository API:
+- [x] depo:
-  - uses blockchaincommons/bc-depo-rust for secure storage and retrieval of binary objects.
+  - uses [blockchaincommons/bc-depo-rust](https://github.com/blockchaincommons/bc-depo-rust) for secure storage and retrieval of binary objects.
-  - bc-server is based on the bc-depo-rust codebase.

 The following APIs are work-in-progress: